-If traveling independently, regular buses and minivans connect Uthai Thani town center with Bangkok, Nakhon Sawan, and other nearby towns and cities.
-From there, it is still a further 100 kilometers to the park’s entrance.
+If travelling independently, regular buses and minivans connect Uthai Thani town center with Bangkok, Nakhon Sawan, and other nearby towns and cities.
+From there, it is still a further 100 kilometres to the park’s entrance.
 You can negotiate a price with a taxi at the bus station for a return trip to the sanctuary, though expect to pay around 2,000 THB for the service.
 With the biggest choice of accommodations located close to the town center and little traffic passing close to the park, it really is advantageous to have a return trip booked.

 Alternatively, a more convenient way of enjoying the sanctuary is to take an organized tour.
 Multi-day tours depart from Uthai Thani center, though they must be booked in advance.